Specialized Welding Techniques For Skilled Trades Students

 Plasma Arc Welding (PAW)

 Plasma Arc Welding is a welding technique that uses a plasma arc to create a strong bond between two metal parts.
 PAW is often used in the aerospace industry to weld thin metals and alloys.
-It is a more precise technique than GTAW, but it is more difficult to learn and requires a high skill level.
+It is a more precise technique than GTAW, but it is more challenging to learn and requires a high skill level.

 Electron Beam Welding (EBW)